AttilaAKINCI/SocialApiTrial/README.md

 UI, ViewModel, Repository layers are separated and they communicate each other with the help of event base informer(Resource.kt).

 ## Data sharing / storing for fragments
-In this task example, I have used activity scoped viewmodels in order to share / store data for fragments.
-Data is fetched one time at the beginning and used until activity is destroyed.
+In this task example, I have used fragment/activity scoped viewmodels in order to share / store data for fragments.
+For Activity scoped viewmodels hold data until activity is destroyed.
 There is no need for usage of local storage.
 (In this case ROOM database can be used.)

 ## Error Handling